Tadeusz Borowski: Death

 On July 3, 1951, at the age of 28, Borowski died by suicide by breathing in gas from a gas stove.
-His wife had given birth to their daughter, Małgorzata, a few days prior to his death.
+His wife had given birth to their daughter, Małgorzata Borowska, a few days prior to his death.

 "On 6 July 1951, the openly anti-militarist Borowski was buried, of all places, in the military section of Powązki National Cemetery in Warsaw to the strains of 'The Internationale', and was posthumously awarded the highest honours.
 An obituary notice in Nowa Kultura was signed by 86 writers.
 Soon after, a special issue of this weekly newspaper appeared with contributions from the elite of Polish literature.
 Since then, countless texts, poems and articles by and about Borowski have been published, as well as many books in various languages and editions," writes Holocaust survivor Arnold Lustiger in Die Welt.
 The book "This Way for the Gas, Ladies and Gentlemen" is now also published as part of 'Penguin Classics', further cementing Borowski's place amongst literary greats.